 |

 I have been creating electromechanical mayhem for over a decade

-now, the Infernolab was formally put together in mid 1999.
+now, the Infernolab was formally created in 1999.

+|